nunb/impressive/README.md

 ==========

 An impress.js presentation generator

-This is my impress presentation generator.
+I decided to code a small impress.js presentation generated, because I was tired
+of doing this odd redundant HTML stuff.
+Please let me know your improvements by
+opening an issue.

-You have to solve a few steps until your presentation is generated.
+You have to solve a few steps until your presentation is ready.
 First you'll have to create some content.
-Make sure to name it like
+Change into the cnt/ folder of exec/ by executing this command:
+    '''BASH
+    cd exec/cnt/
+    '''
+Okay, after this you should create some content.
+For example you could create a start page, some content
+pages and an end page.
+    '''BASH
+    touch start.cnt content_a.cnt content_b.cnt end.cnt
+    '''
+Well, fill it with some content you want to display and you are finished with this step.
+Your content
+will be parsed through a nl2br parser, so you can use this as your markdown :)
+Remember to name your .cnt and .json files [the generators will do this automatically, but maybe you
+want to change something in impressive.py itself] as your step id's.
+Here is an example:

+    '''
+        exec/
+            cnt/
+                content_a.cnt
+                content_b.cnt
+                end.cnt
+                start.cnt
+            json/
+                content_a.json
+                content_b.json
+                end.json
+                start.json
+    '''

 the step id in impress (example: cnt/start.cnt json/start.json &lt;div id="start" ...&gt;)